arangodb/arangodb/Documentation/Books/Manual/Upgrading/Starter/README.md

 2018/05/09 12:35:59 coordinator 3  3.3.8
 2018/05/09 12:35:59 Upgrading done.
 ```

-All agents, dbservers and coordinators are upgraded and the rolling starter upgrade has successfully finished.
+All _Agents_, _DBServers_ and _Coordinators_ are upgraded and the rolling upgrade
+has successfully finished.